By Michelle Railey

 If there is a heaven, time is like that there.
 An endless summer afternoon, sharing a swing with my sister, guessing the color of cars in a game that is no game at all.
 Everyone’s a winner.
 It’s summer.
 And the world and your life stretches in front of you, an open book with endless pages.

-And perhaps it will be blue.
+And perhaps the next car will be blue.
 So many of them are blue.